OmerSam21/Hit-the-Road-Jack/README.md

 - **Animated Menu**: Wave animation on the main menu
 - **Collision Detection**: Real-time collision checking between player and traffic
 - **HUD Display**: Shows current level and score during gameplay
-- **Pseudo-Randomness**: Integrated pseudo-randomness to make each run of the game feel new
+- **Pseudo-Randomness**: Integrated pseudo-randomness to make each run of the game different

 ## Controls